jonathan-boyd-cs/portfolio-networks-IPerf_Mininet_Performance_Testing/README.md

 This project utilizes IPerf3 and Mininet to explore the impacts of a potential bottleneck link in a network.
 The network testing comprises of a four host two switch topology.
 Via the command line, or module access, an individual may maniplulate the configured bandwidth between two switches on the network, in order to observe the impact of throughput with respect to tcp and udp communications.
 For the sake of fulfilling requirements of the university assignment associated with this project, accessory ping and ifconfig information is also retrieved in an effort to confirm connectivity.
 These files may be stored in locations as specified in the files.<br><br>
 ### The current instance implements a system of directory naming which causes tedious tasks in modification.
 The project will soon be updated so as to centralize specification of desired directories to a particular configuration file.

+### Running this project will require the user to properly install mininet and iperf3 for Python3.
+Various issues may arrise if the necessary components are not installed and utilized in a virtual environment, or if the necessary components are not installed for Python3 system-wide.

 ### Credits<br>
 Thanks extended to the providers of documentation for mininet and iperf3, the authors of the mainstream mininet and openflow walkthrough, and the authors of documentation for iperf python bindings.<br>
 ### Run guide